Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport

 \section{Conclusions}

 This paper developed a non-parametric optimal-transport driven method to calibrate stock price model in a stochastic interest rate environment.
 By switching to sub-probability measures representing discounted densities the method manages not to increase the dimension of the state variables.
 The method is flexible and can accommodate different calibrating instruments.
 We developed a generic duality result and applied it in the context of Hull-White short rate model and a local volatility stock price model with short rate dependence.
 We illustrated the numerical performance of the method considering a sequential calibration problem: the short rate model is calibrated first in a parametric setting and it then feeds into our non-parametric local volatility calibration.
-We highlighted how some model features are pinned well via the market prices of options.
+We highlighted how some model features are pinned down well via the market prices of options.
 However others, notably the correlation between the Brownian motions driving the rates and the stock price, are much more sensitive to the modeller's choice of their reference model.
-In a follow up paper \cite{jointcalibration}, we apply the duality result developed here to consider simultaneous OT-driven calibration for a joint model for the stochastic interest rates and the stock price process, and demonstrate its performance on real market data.
-We note that here and in \cite{jointcalibration}, we restrict ourselves to short-rate models to keep the dimension of the HJB equation to two state variables.
-It would be of interest to consider more realistic fixed income models, such as market models of \cite{brace1997market,miltersen1997closed,jamshidian1997libor} or more recent multi-curve framework models, see \cite{henrard2007irony,henrard2010irony}, where the post 2008 financial crisis effects of the LIBOR-OIS spreads are taken into account.
+In a follow up paper \textcite{joseph2023joint}, we apply the duality result developed here to consider simultaneous OT-driven calibration for a joint model for the stochastic interest rates and the stock price process, and demonstrate its performance on real market data.
+We note that here and in \textcite{joseph2023joint}, we restrict ourselves to short-rate models to keep the dimension of the HJB equation to two state variables.
+It would be natural and interesting to extend this setup to include more stochastic factors, e.g., stochastic volatility for the stock prices.
+Each extra factor would raise the dimension of the HJB and imply significant numerical challenge.
+It would also be of interest to consider more realistic fixed income models, such as market models of \textcite{brace1997market,miltersen1997closed,jamshidian1997libor} or more recent multi-curve framework models, see \textcite{henrard2007irony,henrard2010irony}, where the post 2008 financial crisis effects of the LIBOR-OIS spreads are taken into account.
 This however would drastically increase the dimension of our state process.
-It would likely necessitate novel tools to solve the resulting PDEs, such as recent machine learning methods, see \cite{han2018solving,weinan2021algorithms}.
+It would likely necessitate novel tools to solve the resulting PDEs, such as recent machine learning methods, see \textcite{han2018solving,weinan2021algorithms}.
 We believe these are very interesting avenues for future research.